realdmx/retrore/README.md

 # RetroRE 6502

-A brief and incomplete list of reverse-engineered and original retro-gaming sourcecode for systems based on my favourite CPU, the 6502.
+A brief and incomplete list of reverse-engineered and original vintage-gaming sourcecode for systems based on my favourite CPU, the 6502.

 ### Acorn Electron